kbhanush/LifeCube-Ventilator/README.md

 Device operates on regular AC power 110 / 220V 3-Pin outlets.

 All ventilator parameters can be controlled via a mobile app that can be connected to the device over bluetooth.
 WiFi is not required to operate the device.
-The idea is to put the controls in the hands of the patients since breathing generally varies and patient can tweak the breathing cycle per their comfort.
+The idea is to put the controls in the hands of the patient since breathing generally varies and patient can tweak the breathing cycle per their comfort.
+Absense of physical controls on the device also make it tamper proof or erroneous changes.
 Note that the initial setup of pressure and volume should be done by a physician or in consultation with one.
 Incorrect pressure and volume setting can cause irrervisble lung damage!

 The .svg files in this repository were used to Laser cut all parts used to build the ventilator.
 You may use these to laser cut or handcut each piece using 1/4" think acrylic or 1/2" thick plywood.